django-cms/django-cms/docs/extending_cms/api_references.rst

     ``extra_classes`` should be either ``None`` or a list of class names as strings.

+    .. attribute:: URL_CHANGE

+        Constant to be used with ``close_on_url`` to automatically close when the URL of the frame changes.

+    .. attribute:: REFRESH_PAGE

+        Constant to be used with ``on_close`` to refresh the current page when the frame is closed.

     .. method:: add_item(item, position=None)

         Low level API to add items, adds the ``item`` to the toolbar or menu